CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-fields.md

 To store email addresses there is the field of type *email*.
 To store a total amount of purchased products at a profile, a *numeric* field would be most suitable.

-Although it is perfectly allowed to store a numeric value inside a text field, it is best practice to use the numeric field instead.
+Although it is possible to store a numeric value inside a text field, it is best practice to use the numeric field instead.
 This way you maintain a clean and fast database.

 In the Marketing Suite you can use the following field types: